strauchlab/two-state-stabilization/README.md

 ### 5. Comparison of prefusion-vs-postfusion all-amino acid scanning ddg results and selection of positions for combinatorial design:

 	-5_analysis_all_aa_substitutions.py [-h] arg_file
 This script selects positions and substitutions for combinatorial design based on favorable ddG results for the prefusion state and neutral or destabilizing results for the postfusion state.
-The script takes as input an external file containing all arguments needed for running it, and it outputs a "combinatorial_design" folder.
+The script takes as input an external file containing all arguments needed for running it. *An example of this external file is found at /example/5.comparison_all_amino_acids_scan/alanine-scanning-based_approach/5_arg_hmpv*.

+The script outputs a "combinatorial_design" folder.
 This folder contains the PSSM-like file for prefusion and postfusion, a resfile file for redesigning the prefusion structure, and a control resfile (prefusion).
 Run this script independently for alanine-scanning-based and mobile-regions-based approaches.

 ### 6. Combinatorial design on prefusion state.